 More than 200,000 people in the United States are serving life sentences, a punishment that barely exists in most other western countries.
-Since the time I was a public defender, I’ve believed that if judges, prosecutors, and legislators could see lifers as real individual human beings, they would rethink the policies that lock them away forever.
+Since the time I was a public defender, I’ve believed that if judges, prosecutors, and legislators could see people who have been convicted of serious crimes as real individual human beings, they would rethink the policies that lock them away forever.

 Which leaves us as a society with the question: what do we do with a redeemed life?